Skip to content

 From our Political Editor Chris Mason

-News imageUS President Donald Trump and British Prime Minister Sir Keir Starmer point at something in the distance.
+News imageUS President Donald Trump and UK Prime Minister Keir Starmer

 BBC InDepth